brefphp/dashboard/Permissions.md

   - `cloudformation:ListStackResources`
   - `cloudformation:DescribeStackResources`

+  It doesn't have to be "all stacks".
+Administrators can, for example, let a developer access only a specific stack (i.e. a specific application).

 - **All other permissions are optional:** the dashboard will try to load more information (e.g. get metrics, logs, etc.), but will gracefully support failures.

 ## IAM profiles